kubecost/docs/cost-allocation.md

 Filter resouces by namespace to more closely investigate a rise in spend or key cost drivers at different aggregations, e.g. Deployments or Pods.

 ### 5. Allocate Idle Cost
-Allocating idle costs will proportionately assign total cluster costs to indvidial resources.
+Allocating idle costs proportionately assigns total cluster costs to indvidial resources.
+For example, if your cluster is only 50% utilized, applying idle costs will increase the cost of each pod/namespace by 2x.

 ### 6. Chart selection
 Toggle to the bar chart view to see aggregated costs over the selected window, or the time series view to see cost changes over time.